AngleProtocol/angle-docs/resources/audits/bug-bounty.md

 # 🐛 Bug Bounty

-## Program Overview

 At Angle, we consider the security of our systems a top priority.
 But even putting top priority status and maximum effort, there is still possibility that vulnerabilities can exist.

-We have therefore setup a bug bounty program with the help of Immunefi.
-The Angle Protocol bug bounty program is focused around our smart contracts with a primary interest in the prevention of:
+To help mitigate this risk we have put in place two bug bounty programs, with Immunefi and Hats.finance.
+In general, Angle Protocol bug bounty programs are focused around our smart contracts with a primary interest in the prevention of:

 - Thefts and freezing of principal of any amount
 - Thefts and freezing of unclaimed yield of any amount
 - Theft of governance funds
 - Governance activity disruption

+## Immunefi Bug Bounty Overview

-## All bug submissions must go through Immunefi's bug submission process
+All bug submissions must go through Immunefi's bug submission process

 The Angle bug bounty page can be viewed at the link below: